How to.. Get a Job in Conservation (and love your work)

 Should You Take A Masters or PhD?

-When it comes to a PhD you should ask yourself two questions.
+When it comes to a PhD you should ask yourself a few questions:

-2. Are you willing to earn a lot less than many of your friends for 3-4 years (but gain all the benefits of still being a student!)
+4. Are you willing or able to pay more fees (Masters) or earn a lot less than your friends (PhD) for 3-4 years?

 My own baised opinion (I’m taking a PhD) is that it’s a fantastic way to learn a useful variety of skills.
 From project management, to persistence, applying to grants and of course in depth knowledge of your chosen field.